 + Can I work while waiting to write the RPNCE?

 Yes, if you have Interim registration.
 This registration is available is for those who have met all the requirements of Practicing registration except passing the exam and who have applied for and paid to write the next scheduled RPNCE.
-For more information about Interim registration go to the page Registration Types and Requirements – Interim Registration
+For more information about Interim registration go to our Interim registration webpage and see our `Interim Registration` Registration Requirement document.

 Questions – The Day of the Exam